 The British company provides the back end for FanDuel’s sportsbook and iGaming offerings and software for several other operators.
-Sanchez said their service is basically plug-and-play, making it attractive to a range of operators.
-But Sciple said, for now, the company depends too much on FanDuel.
+Sanchez said its service is basically plug-and-play, making it attractive to a range of operators.
+But Sciple said that for now, the company depends too much on FanDuel.

-Sanchez agreed but pointed out in a recent earnings call GAN said it is working with an unnamed multi-state partner which could double their earnings.
-Sciple said they appear capable of scaling up quickly.
+Sanchez agreed but pointed out that in a recent earnings call, GAN said it is working with an unnamed multistate partner that could double its earnings.
+Sciple said the company appears to be capable of scaling up quickly.

 Then there is Golden Nugget

-Relatedly, there are two stock deals in the news recently which were not in the Fool’s podcast, Golden Nugget, and Penn National.
+Relatedly, there are two stock deals in the news recently that were not in the Fool’s podcast: Golden Nugget and Penn National.

-The deal is expected to close in the third quarter of the year valuing the new company at $745 million.
+The deal is expected to close in the third quarter of the year, with the new company valued at $745 million.

 PENN stock fluctuation, links to controversial Barstool Sports

 Penn National Gaming bought a 36% share of Barstool Sports early in the year.
 Penn’s stock shot up, only to crash as the pandemic took hold in March.
-Now the stock’s recovered, and in fact, had shot up again just after Barstool’s founder and public face, Dave Portnoy, appeared with PENN’s leader, Jay Snowden, on a market tip show.
+Now the stock has recovered, and in fact, it had shot up again just after Barstool’s founder and public face, Dave Portnoy, appeared with PENN’s leader, Jay Snowden, on a market tip show.

-But then videos of Portnoy using racist language, including saying then-NFL QB Colin Kaepernick looked like a terrorist, surfaced.
+But then videos of Portnoy using racist language, including saying then-NFL quarterback Colin Kaepernick looked like a terrorist, surfaced.

-That led to a long segment of the most recent LegalSportsReport podcast discussion of how PENN and Barstool have sidestepped the issue as the gaming company prepares to launch a Barstool betting app in August.
+That led to a long segment of the most recent LegalSportsReport podcast discussing how PENN and Barstool have sidestepped the issue as the gaming company prepares to launch a Barstool betting app in August.

-Time will reveal if his recent apology on Facebook will be enough to keep Portnoy in the good graces of his newfound investors.
-And how the Barstool-Penn partnership will play out – and affect PENN stock – in the months to come.
+Time will reveal whether his recent apology on Facebook will be enough to keep Portnoy in the good graces of his newfound investors and how the Barstool-Penn partnership will play out — and affect PENN stock — in the months to come.